kavya2510/metflikx-gpt/README.md

 - Created Redux Store with userSlice
 - Signout feature
 - Redirection Logic from sign in to browse and vice versa
+- Unsubscribe to onAuthStateChange call back when the component unmounts

 # Features